-If the heat or air-conditioning malfunctions in a vehicle providing service within the Polk County Coordinated System, the driver must have CTC permission to finish the day.
+If the heat or air-conditioning malfunctions in a vehicle providing service within the Coordinated System in Polk County, the driver must have CTC permission to finish the day.
 Vehicles with malfunctioning heater or air conditioning systems must be repaired before the next service day.